josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 Of course, not every machine learning algorithm requires datasets that are that large, however, depending on the situation, if limited data is available it can be impossible to create a decent model.

+**The Dimension Problem**

+The Dimension problem is one of the most challenging aspects of machine learning in my opinion.
+The easiest way I can think to explain it is like so:

+Whenever we plot data on graph, imagine each axis is a dimension.
+Recall in our previous example we have both and x and y axis, thus, our previous example can be considered two dimensional.

+However, if we were to add another variable to our previous dataset we could no longer use a two dimensional graph to plot our data.

+If you remember our data set contained the following information per house sale:

+* The sale price of the house
+* The size of the entire property

+Now, if we add another variable, in this case *the number of rooms in each house*, we would then have three variables per house sale:

+* The sale price of the house
+* The size of the entire property
+* The number of rooms in the house

+Because we represent each variable on an axis and we have three variables, we would naturally have three axes (x, y & z), if we were to plot our data on a graph.